 In addition to this obvious body armor, the prickly pear has a second line of defense.

-With beautiful blooms in a variety of colors – depending on the species – from yellow and red bicolored flowers, to bright pink or red.
+It produces beautiful blooms in a variety of colors – depending on the species – from yellow and red bicolored flowers to bright pink or red.

 Suitable for xeriscapes and dry, arid areas, the prickly pear thrives in well-draining soil in a full sun location.

-Smaller species can top out at 6 to 12 inches tall, while others grow to a commanding height of over 10 feet tall, in the right conditions.
+Smaller species can top out at six to 12 inches tall, while others grow to a commanding height of over 10 feet tall, in the right conditions.

 Commonly known as firethorn, Pyracantha is a genus of decorative evergreen shrubs that display billows of white flowers in early summer, giving way to vibrant orange or red berries in fall.